ndanielsen/intermediate-cli-git-github/materials/2-git-branch.md

 ### Git workflows with branches

 In most project management systems, it is typical to pick up a story or card to work on.
 In this case, we have a [card waiting](https://github.com/ndanielsen/nicecream.github.io/issues/1) for us.

 We will utilize a feature branch to work on this item in parallel.
+A feature branch is a change or body of work related to a single assignment.

 Read more about [gitflows here.](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)